Back

 Notifications

 Remind users to respond to friends’ comments.
-Or use any other call to action that encourages to open the app.
+Or use any other call to action that encourages opening of the app.
 This will increase user retention.
 It’s also convenient for your audience — they want to see their social updates in time.

 BeReal went further and linked interaction with notifications to take and share new photos daily.
 The user has 2 minutes to take and share photos with both cameras at once.